xperrylinn/atomate2-openmm/README.md

 # Installation

-This package is distributed using conda-forge.
-To install the package run the following command:
+This package will eventually be distributed using conda-forge.
+For now follow see the development environmentvsection.

-`conda install -c conda-forge atomate2-openmm`
-WIP

-# Setup for development
+# Development Environment Setup

 ## Python Environment Setup